 Restoring the Cathedral Organs

 Read about the Cathedral of Saint Paul's historic organs.
 Watch videos of their inner workings and demonstrations of the beautiful music with which they fill the Cathedral.
-Learn more about the Cathedral Heritage Foundation's efforts to raise money to restore and maintain these grand instruments.
+Learn more about the Cathedral Heritage Foundation's efforts to raise money to maintain these grand instruments.

 Cathedral CD Recordings